-Despite popular belief, the current fixed index annuity contract typically offers several ways to access funds inside your retirement account.
+Despite popular belief, the current fixed index annuity contract offers several ways to access funds inside your retirement account.

 - Waiver of Premium: An annuity company may offer a benefit to waive surrender charges if you become disabled.

 Another misconception with fixed indexed annuities is there isn’t a death benefit to pass down to your loved ones, and the life insurance company keeps your money.
 But, again, this is not true.
 Beneficiaries typically will inherit the remainder of the contract in a lump sum.
-Another death benefit option is called the spousal continuation clause, which allows a spouse to continue the deceased’s contract for the remainder of the initial term.
+Another death benefit option is the spousal continuation clause, which allows a spouse to continue the deceased’s contract for the remainder of the initial term.